Updated Dec. 29, 2020

 Jira Products Comparison: Core, Software, and Service Management

-These three products are independent and can be used individually or together.
-Jira Core’s name does NOT mean it provides a baseline the other two products need in order to function; rather, it reflects the fact that its business project functionality is at the core of what Jira does—and is present in the Software and Service Desk versions as well.
-So if you want just Jira Software, you can without feeling the need to add other products on.
+While these three products are independent, they can be used individually or partnered together.
+Despite the name, Jira Core does NOT mean it provides a baseline the other two products.
+Rather, it reflects the fact that its business project functionality is at the core of what Jira does and is present in the Software and Service Desk versions as well.
+So, if you want just Jira Software, you can without feeling the need to add other products on.

 |PRODUCT||TARGET USES||KEY FEATURES|